+Workshop (13:20-14:50)

-Workshop (13:20-14:50) Components: Experiential exercises Categories: Behavioral medicine, Clinical
+Components: Experiential exercises

+Categories: Behavioral medicine, Clinical

-Interventions and Interests, Psychogastroenterology
+Interventions and Interests,

+Psychogastroenterology

-Nuno Ferreira, University of Nicosia, Cyprus Inês A. Trindade, Ph.D., CINEICC, University of Coimbra, disorders, and there is a recognized need for psychologists to intervene in Gastrointestinal (GI) practice settings (ROME foundation, 2018).
+Nuno Ferreira, University of Nicosia, Cyprus Inês A. Trindade, Ph.D., CINEICC, University of Coimbra, Portugal

+It has been well established that psychological factors and brain-gut dysregulation play a critical role in the development and maintenance of GI disorders, and there is a recognized need for psychologists to intervene in Gastrointestinal (GI) practice settings (ROME foundation, 2018).
 Recent studies (e.g. Ferreira et al., 2017; Trindade et al., 2017), highlight the role of the ACT model in providing a better understanding, predicting and influencing behaviour in people suffering from GI disorders.
 This workshop will focus on the particular aspects of psychological inflexibility of GI disorder sufferers and how to use ACT and Self-Compassion to promote a workable formulation and treatment approach with these patients.